DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-22-adding-users-to-an-organisation.md

 - last name
 - email address

-We show an error message if the user:
+We show an error message if:

-- does not enter all the information in the form
+- information is missing from the form
-- enters an incorrect email address - for example, they use invalid characters
+- the email address is entered incorrectly - for example, invalid characters are used
-- enters an email address already used by another user
+- an email address already used by another user

-Users can check their answers at the end of the flow before saving the new user.
+The support team user can check their answers at the end of the flow before saving the new user.

 Adding the user triggers sending an email to the new user with sign in details.